The Bitwarden Blog

 Use Bitwarden for all the things you love it for - and try it for some of the things you may not love it for - yet!
 Trying out different functions and practices helps us (and the community) think of ways to make the product bigger and better.

 You can contribute to the Bitwarden codebase!
 Sometimes you must “be the change you wish to see” (after submitting a pull request, of course).
-Bitwarden has tons of contributions from things as technical as default SSL negotiation for our CLI application, all the way to translating Bitwarden into dozens of languages.
+Bitwarden has tons of contributions from things as technical as default SSL negotiation for our CLI application, all the way to translating Bitwarden into more than 50 languages.
 It’s a team effort of global proportions.

 The team at Bitwarden works diligently every day to consider all the factors going into what to work on next.
 Hearing from our users at every level makes sure that we get the truest sense of what matters the most.
 Let’s stay connected.